Key to the Animals

 including a strong contingent of "vegans" who won't eat any animal or use

-have no strictures against exploiting people.
+course, they have no strictures against exploiting people.

 The U.S. is also host to many large and strong immigrant communities and